NoHomey/react-material-ui-keyboard/README.md

 - SVG Icons
 - List

-and uses `React.cloneElement` to clone `textFiled` for the kyboard .
+and uses `React.cloneElement` to clone `textFiled` for the kyboard input field.

 The used `Dialog` is `modal` which guartes that only one keyboard can be opened which allows memory and performance optimizations.